University College London

 Role in the project:

-IPP will lead Work Package 4, Applications and will also provide one multi-scale application.
-It will bring in expertise on aspects of VVUQ.
+IPP has been leading Work Package 4, Applications and has also been providing one multi-scale application.
+It has been bringing in expertise on aspects of VVUQ.

 Brunel University London is a dynamic institution with over 15,000 students and over 1,000 academic staff operating in a vibrant culture of research excellence.
 Brunel plays a significant role in the higher education scene nationally and has numerous national and international links and partnerships with both academia and industry.
 The volume of ‘world-leading’ and ‘internationally excellent’ research carried out at Brunel University London has increased by more than half in the past six years, according to the Research Excellence Framework 2014.
 Brunel has a long history of successful bidding for European funding and of successful managing and delivering EU projects.
 It was partner or coordinator on over 120 projects within FP7 within cumulative value to Brunel of over €40 M, and has been already successful with 36 Horizon 2020 proposals of which we are coordinator of 7 projects.